Anarios/return-youtube-dislike/Docs/FAQ.md

 ### **2. Video dislike count doesn't update**

-Right now video dislikes are cached, and aren't updated very frequenly.
+Right now video dislikes are cached, and aren't updated very frequently.
 Once every 2-3 days, not more often.

 Yeah, it's not ideal, but it is what it is.
 Working on improving how often we can update them.